-Maybe because Hover focuses on simplicity, you won’t be able to find web hosting here.
-So if you want to host your site at the same place as your domain, then you might want to look at other providers.
+Hover focuses on simplicity.
+So you won’t find other services like web hosting here.
+If you want to host your site at the same place as your domain, then you might want to look at other providers.

 The price for domains is not cheap, though.
-Yearly cost of a .com domain is $14.99 while .org is $13.99, which include Whois privacy as well.
+The yearly cost of a .com domain is $14.99 while .org is $13.99, which includes Whois privacy as well.

 - .com – $14.99/yr

 - .org – $13.99/yr